Last Updated on May 4, 2019 by Michael Joseph

 - In Australia, 29% of baby foods contain synthetic vitamins and minerals.
 The “vast majority are fruit-based products,” and they “have relatively high sugar content” (4).

-And unfortunately, this emphasis on sweet-tasting foods can have an adverse effect in future life.
+Some research suggests that an emphasis on sweet-tasting foods can have an adverse effect on future food preferences for a baby.

-In the modern world, children already have enough dietary pitfalls to avoid without being trained to prefer a sweet taste.
+In the modern world, children already have enough problems limiting their intake of sugary snacks without being influenced to prefer a sweet taste.

 Have you seen how much a jar of baby food costs?